 What do nopales taste like?
 They have a mild flavor that's a bit grassy and that reminds some people a bit of asparagus.
-It goes well with mild Mexican-style cheeses and is particularly good with Fresh Salsa and/or your favorite hot sauce.
-Try serving them with this Corn Avocado Salsa for a satisfying vegan meal.
+It goes well with mild Mexican-style cheeses and is particularly good with fresh salsa and/or your favorite hot sauce.
+Try serving them with corn avocado salsa for a satisfying vegan meal.

 This is more a method than a recipe, so scale up or down as the number of people around your table (or filling your backyard) requires.

-- Heat a gas or charcoal grill to medium-high heat (you should be able to hold your hand about an inch over the cooking grate for 3 to 4 seconds before pulling it away from the heat).
+Prepare a medium-high (400°F to 475°F) gas or charcoal grill fire. (you should be able to hold your hand about 1 inch over the cooking grate for 3 to 4 seconds before pulling it away from the heat).